Summer strawberries are the star of this refreshing, homemade Fresh Strawberry Sorbet Recipe. Super easy to make and dairy free!

 While the simple syrup is cooling, you’re going to add about four cups of strawberries (one quart) to a blender.
 I highly suggest a high-powered blender, like a Blendtec or Vitamix.
 This will really help pulverize the strawberry seeds.
 If you use a regular blender, the seeds will remain, and you will need to decide whether to strain them or not.

-Pour the strawberry mixture into a large bowl and then add the cooled simple syrup and 1/4 cup of corn syrup.
+Pour the fruit puree into a large bowl and then add the cooled simple syrup and 1/4 cup of corn syrup.

-Pour it all into your ice cream maker.
+Pour it all into your ice cream maker and follow the manufacturer’s instructions.
 (I recommend the Cuisinart ICE-21 1.5 Quart Frozen Yogurt-Ice Cream Maker.
 For comparisons with other ice cream makers, read Which Ice Cream Maker is the Best?)

 Churn 20-30 minutes.
 When mine started to overflow, I knew it was done 🙂 But generally speaking, you want the sorbet to reach soft-serve consistency.
 You don’t have to wait for it to overflow 🙂